Skip to main content

 Wood’s response was a characteristically humble master class:

-“Mike, the most rewarding thing for me is this is the same at the county level as it at state… When I walk away, if it can be better than when I got here, I know I accomplished what I set out to do.”
+“Mike, the most rewarding thing for me is this is the same at the county level as at state… When I walk away, if it can be better than when I got here, I know I accomplished what I set out to do.”

 Portrait of MFB Member Communications Specialist Jeremy Nagel.